UltraStar-Deluxe/USDX/COMPILING.md

 - projectM 2,x if you want audio visualisation support

 Prebuilt DLLs for SDL2, SDL2_image, FFmpeg, SQLite, PortAudio, and Lua can be found in the releases section of [our MXE fork](https://github.com/UltraStar-Deluxe/mxe).
 You can use the dldlls.py script to download the DLLs for the checked out code.
 The remaining DLLs needed for Windows builds are part of this repository.

-## Compiling using Lazarus
-1. Start Lazarus.
-2. Choose Project → Open Project … in the menu bar.
-A file-dialog box will show.
-3. Change to the src subdirectory of your USDX working copy (e.g. ultrastardx/src).
-  * If you are running Windows, open the ultrastardx-win.lpi project-file (use the win64 version of Lazarus, as the included libraries are 64 bit).
-  * On Unix-like systems use the ultrastardx-unix.lpi file.
-4. Now you can compile USDX by choosing the menu entry Run → Build or pressing Ctrl+F9.
-5. If you want to compile and/or start USDX directly choose Run → Run or press F9.

 ## Compiling using make
 ### Install prequisites